francoeromero/francoeromero/README.md

  <img align="right" src="https://komarev.com/ghpvc/?username=franromeroe&label=Views&color=080707&style=flat-square" alt="franromeroe" />  </h2>

-Currently in my career as a frontend developer.<br>
+Currently in my career as a software developer.<br>

 Extremely motivated and self-taught to constantly develop my skills and grow professionally.
 I am looking to master new skills and work in a team with the same goals.<br>